Igors78/Post-Blog-Service/README.md

   the user should log in, if an account exists, or create one as a new user through email authentication process.
 The app is connected to the database accordingly, Amazon bucket used as external storage.

+  - This application includes examples of all the major features of Rails, including models, views, controllers, templates, partials, filters, validations, callbacks, has_many/belongs_to and has_many :through associations, security, testing, and deployment.

   [Live Demo Link](https://post-blog-chat.herokuapp.com/)